 - Throbbing or cramping pain in the leg or arm

 - Swelling, redness and warmth in a leg or arm

 - Sudden breathlessness, sharp chest pain (may be worse when you breathe in) and a cough or coughing up blood

 Find out more about symptoms and what to do if you think you have a blood clot on the NHS website.

 - Blood clotting is a vital process that prevents excessive bleeding, but if clots form when and where they are not supposed to, the results can be very dangerous.

 - The baseline risk of blood clots is so low that increasing it several times over will still result in a very small overall risk for most people.

 - Different contraceptive methods have different risks for blood clots.
-Women taking the Combined Pill have between a 2 and 5 times higher risk of blood clots compared to women who do not take the pill.
-Progestogen-only methods do not increase the risk of blood clots in healthy women.
+Women taking the combined pill have between a 2 and 5 times higher risk of blood clots compared to women who do not take the pill.
+Progestogen-only methods do not increase the risk of blood clots.

 - For most women, a small increase in risk of blood clots isn’t a concern, but if you have a family or medical history that predisposes you to blood clots the combined risk becomes much higher.